can i play all songs on a 61 key keyboard 4

 Pop songs

-Pop songs often feature catchy melodies and chord progressions that can be easily replicated on a 61 key keyboard.
-With its versatile range of notes, a 61 key keyboard can handle the demands of most pop songs.
-From simple ballads to upbeat dance tracks, a 61 key keyboard allows you to play a wide variety of pop songs and capture the essence of popular music.
+Pop songs often feature catchy melodies and chord progressions that can be easily replicated on a 61-key keyboard.
+With its versatile range of notes, a 61-key keyboard can handle the demands of most pop songs.
+From simple ballads to upbeat dance tracks, a 61-key keyboard allows you to play various pop songs and capture the essence of popular music.

 Classical compositions

-While classical compositions often require a larger key range, many classical pieces can still be adapted and played on a 61 key keyboard.
-By transposing the music and simplifying certain passages, you can recreate the beauty and elegance of classical music on your keyboard.
-Additionally, using the split and layer functions mentioned earlier, you can add depth and richness to your classical performances.
+While classical compositions often require a more extensive critical range, many classical pieces can still be adapted and played on a 61-key keyboard.
+By transposing the music and simplifying specific passages, you can recreate the beauty and elegance of classical music on your keyboard.
+Additionally, you can add depth and richness to your classical performances using the split and layer functions mentioned earlier.

 Rock and metal songs